CatotronExists/Scrimotron/README.md

 - `/register_duo`: Register for a duo scrim (2 Players + team logo & 1 sub)
 - `/register_trio`: Register for a trio scrim (3 Players + team logo & 2 subs)
 - `/team_list`: Shows a list of all the teams that have been registered
-- `/select_poi`: Allows teams to select their POIs
 - `/feedback`: Submit Feedback/Suggestions/Bug Reports to Catotron

 - `/configure`: Configure Scrimotron **Admin Only**